Pris042/Pris042/README.md

 I am an aspiring software engineer and cyber security specialist.
 I am extremly passionate about learning new coding langauges, creating cool projects and exploring ethical hacking.
 I hope to use my skills to create and explore how technology connects us together, as well as how it can be further used in unconventional industries.

+#                       Chnage has to start somewhere, and i want to incite or be apart of that change

 <!--